The four operations on perverse motives: Perverse motives

-Recall that the category $\sM(X)$ can also be obtained by considering $\DA_\ct(X)$ simply as a quiver, that is it is canonically equivalent to the abelian category $\Ab^\qv(\DA_\ct(X),\pH^0\circ\Bti^*_X)$ (see \lemmaref{LemmCompB}).
-In particular, since the diagram
+Recall that the category $\sM(X)$ can also be obtained by considering $\DA_\ct(X)$ simply as a quiver, that is it is canonically equivalent to the abelian category $\Ab^\qv(\DA_\ct(X),\pH^0\circ\Bti^*_X)$ (see \ref{LemmCompB}).
+The Grothendieck six operations formalism constructed in \cite{AyoubI,AyoubII} and its compatibility with its topological counterpart on the triangulated categories $\Dbc(X,\bbQ)$ shown in \cite{AyoubBetti}, imply that the quiver representation $B$ can be lifted via the realization functor $\Bti^*_X$ to a quiver representation